This delicious and filling low carb and keto tuna casserole has no noodles, but it does have lots of flavor! Plus it’s so easy to make.

 Canned tuna: I use skipjack tuna in this recipe because it’s lower in mercury than other tuna species.

-Shredded Gruyere cheese: Other melty cheeses such as cheddar or provolone work too.
+Shredded Gruyere cheese: Other melty cheeses such as cheddar or provolone should work too.
+But Gruyere is especially flavorful.

 Chopped red onion: Make sure it’s finely chopped.
 I’m lazy so I chop it in the food processor.

-Chopped parsley: Used mostly for garnish, so you can skip it if you don’t have it on hand.
+Chopped parsley: I use it mostly for garnish, so you can skip it if you don’t have it on hand.
+It does add a nice splash of color, though.

 How to make keto tuna casserole